2 old happy people

 Is bee venom therapy better than hormone therapy against rheumatic pain?

-But with time, hormone therapy leads to bad side effects, like the reduction in the activity of the hormonal glands, while bee venom constantly activates their activity.
+But with time, hormone therapy leads to bad side effects, like a reduction in the activity of the hormonal glands, while bee venom constantly activates their activity.
 Isolated from venom, melittin also has toxic side effects, as do some of the other individual compounds in venom.
 But when whole venom is applied, no side-effects have been shown, other than in allergic patients.

 Why isn’t apipuncture widely used for therapy?